1j01/janitorial-android/README.md

 - [Clone the repo.][git clone]
 - Open up a command prompt / terminal in the project directory.
 - Install project dependencies with `npm install`
-- Run `npm start` to start a web server which will reload the page automatically when you make changes
+- Run `npm start` to start a web server which will reload the page automatically when you make changes.

 [Node.js]: https://nodejs.org/
 [Git]: https://git-scm.org/